 Mental Health First Aid (MHFA) Skills To Help People

-Mental health first aid (MHFA) is provided to someone who is developing a mental illness, having a mental crisis or someone with worsening of an existing mental illness.
+Mental health first aid (MHFA) is provided to someone who is developing a mental illness, having a mental crisis, or someone with a worsening of an existing mental illness.
 The skills required to provide are basic and easy enough for anyone in society to learn and be of help.

-5 Key elements of Mental Health First Aid
+What are Mental Health First Aid (MHFA) Skills?

 Step 1: Approach the person, assess and assist with any crisis

 The first step in the action plan is to approach the person, find if there is any crisis they are experiencing and identify what the crisis is and help them deal with it.
 The skills needed for this step of Mental Health First Aid are:

 - First, make sure the person is safe and comfortable to speak.